We try to provide the best possible service to our patients and will always welcome your views or suggestions for further improvements.

 Complaining on behalf of someone else

 Please note that we keep strictly to the rules of medical confidentiality.
 If you are complaining on behalf of someone else, we have to know that you have their permission to do so.
+A note signed by the person concerned will be needed, unless they are incapable due to physical incapacity or lack of capacity within the meaning of the Mental Capacity Act 2005.

 What if I am unhappy with the way in which the Practice has handled my complaint?